 Argentina will never live down the Hand of God incident, or Simeone getting David Beckham sent off in 1998.
 They are considered memetic bad losers and cheats in Europe and especially England for this reason.

-The Scrappy: South Korea in 2002.
+South Korea in 2002.
 Ask any Italian or Spaniard.
 Not for the South Koreans though.
-(Korean forward Ahn Jung-Hwan discovered firsthand that scoring Italy's elimination goal while you're in an Italian team is a bad thingnote Ahn was promptly sacked.
-The team's owner changed his mind, but Ahn (understandably) refused to return)
+Korean forward Ahn Jung-Hwan discovered firsthand that scoring Italy's elimination goal while you're in an Italian team is a bad thing, as he got fired.note The team's owner changed his mind, but Ahn (understandably) refused to return Not without reason, prior to 2002 the South Korean team was rife with corruption and favoritism to the point that quite a few analysts attribute Korea's good result in 2002 to Guus Hiddink selecting players purely on talent and skill.

 In 2010, while Greece and Nigeria could add South Korea after being eliminated by them,note Though Nigeria should add their own players to their hatelist, because of all the easy goals they missed. the Koreans had their own hatelist in 2010; (some of) its own players and manager.
 Yeom Ki-Hoon performed extremely poorly in the three matches (that's all of the group stage matches) he was in, and yet the manager, Heo Jung-Moo, keeps using him, leading many South Koreans to think that there might be some corruption in the team.